 Games are an awesome secret weapon for your parties.
 Because they help guests to relax and have fun and that helps you to get your booking or recruiting message across.

 Games also help to keep your parties fresh because with a big stash of games you can always mix things up for repeat guests.

-Grab the Ultimate Games Bundle with 26 done-for-you games that are ready to play!
+Grab the Ultimate Games Bundle with more than 25 done-for-you games that are ready to play at your in-home and your Facebook parties!
 All the necessary printables and images are included.